planetlabs/planet-client-python/docs/cli/cli-data.md

 planet data filter --geom - | planet data stats PSScene --interval year --filter - | jq '.buckets | map(.count) | add'
 ```

-Just pipe the results to `jq '.buckets | map(.count) | add'` and it'll give you the total of all the values.
+Just pipe the results to `jq '.buckets | map(.count) | add'` and it’ll give you the total of all the values.

 ## Asset Activation and Download

-While we recommend using the Orders or Subscriptions API's to deliver Planet data, the Data API has the capability
+While we recommend using the Orders or Subscriptions API’s to deliver Planet data, the Data API has the capability
 to activate and download data.
 Only one asset can be activated at once, and there is no clipping or additional
 processing of the data like the great 'tools' of Subscriptions & Orders.
 But the advantage is that it can often
 be faster for working with a small number of items & assets.